-Don’t fuel the fire: Keep hazardous waste out of your bins
+Don't fuel the fire: Never dispose of hazardous materials in your bins

 When batteries are not properly disposed of, the casing disintegrates and the toxic chemicals inside leach into the surrounding environment.
 This toxic material can contaminate the soil and groundwater affecting the health of humans, wildlife and the environment.